LiuElvin/Liu_Portfolio/projects/project1/README.md

   <img src="./img1/jook.png" width="41.75%"/>
 </p>

 The competition asked us to build a machine learning model that could accurately extract and label the named entities in the dataset of item titles on eBay's German site.
-In other words, we needed to use data to solve a real-world e-commerce challenge.

-While named entity recognition, or NER, is applied in many different settings, for this challenge, we will only be using eBay listing titles for NER.
-A few examples of NER labeling of listing titles are shown below (these examples are in English to illustrate the concept, the challenge data contained German language listing titles).
+While NER (**N**amed **E**ntity **R**ecognition) is applied in many different settings, for this challenge, we were only using eBay listing titles for NER.
+A few examples of NER labeling of listing titles are shown below (these examples are in English to illustrate the concept, the challenge data used German language listing titles).

 <p align="center">
   <img src="./img1/instructions.png" width="90%"/>